jkeuper/zauberfeder/README.md

 vulnx: 'SomeWebService <= 1.3.3 Directory Traversal RCE (CVE-2001-10000)
 ---
 ```
-6. Write your report, using headers "##", code blocks and images.
+6. Write your report, using headers "##", formatting bold/italic, code blocks and images.
-(TODO: hyperlinks, bold/italic/red, ...)
+(TODO: hyperlinks)
 7. Update your user info in the settings.md in the root of the project.
 8. Add the new machine to hosts in the settings.md.
 9. Run generate.py